RocketMan/zookeeper/docs/Playlists.md

   * id
   * match(event)

-Fields match exactly, unless '*' is appended, in which case a stemming search is done.
-The 'match' keyword indicates a full-text search against the indicated column.
+`date` may have the value 'onNow', which returns the curently on-air playlist, if any.
+The 'match' keyword indicates a full-text search against artist, album, or label of any spin.

 Pagination is supported only for match.
 Sorting is not supported.